GraphQLGuide/book/text/README.md

 - [Chapter 9: iOS](9.md)
 - [Chapter 10: Android](10.md)

 [Chapter 11: Server Dev](11.md) is our server coding chapter.
 It and Chapter 6 are by far the longest chapters.
-All of the examples are in Node with the `apollo-server-express` library, but almost all of the concepts can be applied to [other languages’ GraphQL libraries](11.md#introduction).
+All of the server examples are in Node with the `apollo-server` library, but almost all of the concepts can be applied to [other languages’ GraphQL libraries](11.md#introduction).

 # The code